PhilippPaulsen/die-welt-der-formen/README.md

 ### **Next Steps**
 1. Website Launch (January 2025):
+- Coordinate with publisher.
 - Translate all German content into English.
 - Finalize and integrate interactive visualizations.
 - Observable notebooks for Wilhelm Ostwald and Sébastien Truchet.
 - Form-generation algorithms and interactivity.
 - Refine the website’s structure, design, and responsiveness.
 - Add metadata for SEO and test all features before launch.

-3. Book Development (Mid-2025):
+2. Book Development (Mid-2025):
 - Compile and translate materials for publication.
 - Design the layout with visuals inspired by the project.
 - Proofread and review content with academic and editorial feedback.

-- Coordinate with publishers or explore self-publishing options.
-4. Long-Term Goals:
+3. Long-Term Goals:
 - Develop workshops or online courses based on the project.
 - Present the research at conferences or design symposiums.
 - Explore future research and creative collaborations.